-- Cranial-sacral therapy: By gently mobilizing restricted tissue around and within the spinal column, cranial-sacral therapy helps balance the spine and improve the patient’s ability to function.
+- Cranial-sacral therapy: By gently mobilizing restricted tissue around and within the spinal column, cranial-sacral therapy helps balance the spine and improve the patient’s ability to function

-- Deep tissue massage: Deep tissue work, assisted stretching and neuromuscular therapy all help the spine relax by increasing blood flow and elongating tightened areas, which can help relieve muscular pain.
+- Deep tissue massage: Deep tissue work, assisted stretching, and neuromuscular therapy all help the spine relax by increasing blood flow and elongating tightened areas, which can help relieve muscular pain

-“Although not one of the treatment options for correcting this condition, massage therapy can help relieve some of the resulting back pain, shallow breathing, sciatica, headaches and insomnia brought on by this aberrant spinal structure.”
+“Appropriate application of cranial-sacral therapy and deep tissue massage can provide a respite for continuously over-stretched fascia and muscles, thus lessening the stress on a wrenched spinal column,” says acupuncturist Nicole Cutler.
+“Although not one of the treatment options for correcting this condition, massage therapy can help relieve some of the resulting back pain, shallow breathing, sciatica, headaches, and insomnia brought on by this aberrant spinal structure.”

 Benefits of Massage for Scoliosis Patients

-Increased circulation.
-During massage, tense muscles are stretched, allowing blood to flow more freely throughout the body.
+- Increased circulation.
+During the massage, tense muscles are stretched, allowing blood to flow more freely throughout the body.
 The boost in circulation helps increase flexibility and support healing in the muscles surrounding the spine.

 An Integrated Approach to Scoliosis Care

-While no single treatment can cure scoliosis, back massage plays a supportive role in reducing pain, improving functionality and enhancing the effectiveness of other therapies.
+While no single treatment can cure scoliosis, back massage plays a supportive role in reducing pain, improving functionality, and enhancing the effectiveness of other therapies.
 With the right combination of treatments, patients can achieve significant long-term results.